As an Amazon Associate I earn from qualifying purchases.

 - Pour the dry ingredients into the wet ingredients and stir with a spatula until batter starts to come together.
 Add the carrots and the walnuts and continue to mix until everything is evenly combined.

 - Pour the batter into the prepared pans and bake for 30-34 minutes, or until a toothpick inserted in the center of the cake comes out clean.
-Allow to cool completely on a cooling rack before removing from pans and assembling.
+Remove from oven and allow cakes to cool in the pans completely on a wire rack before removing and assembling.